lantonov/asmFish/README.md

 | | included by default
 |---|---
 |Priority|       Try to set the priority of the process.
 The default is 'none', which runs the engine which whichever priority it was started.
 |LogFile|        Location to write all communication.
 Useful for buggy gui's.
+This option should be currently broken on windows.
 |TTFile|         Set the location of the file for TTSave and TTLoad.
 |TTSave|         Saves the current hash table to TTFile.
 |TTLoad|         Loads the current hash table while possibily changing the size.